-Over the past few years Google has made mobile a priority and a ranking factor.
-And for good reason I might add.
+Over the past few years, Google has made mobile a priority and a ranking factor.
+And for a good reason, I might add.

 It’s “old news” that internet users are more likely to be on a mobile device than a desktop/laptop.
 But here’s some recent data to help visually prove the point.

 Given these trends, Google has already started moving to its mobile-first index.

 Plenty of site-builders and themes (for WordPress, etc.) will come mobile-responsive “out of the box.”
 But it’s not a given.
 So the first step is to find out if your site is mobile responsive or not.